hjrdave/get-treble-gsm/src/posts/scoped-global-state.md

 title: "Scoped Global State"
 ---
 # Scoped Global State
-There might be some use cases when a component, example being a complicated UI piece, might benefit from its own scoped global state.
-Treble makes it easy to scope a seperate global state that is only known by that component.
-The steps are similar to setting up a normal Treble with a couple added steps.
+The primary goal of Treble is to provide a quick setup and easy way to manage global state.
+That being said there will always be scenerios where more advance functionality will be needed.
+One of these scenerios would be having the ability to scope global state to specific components.
+An example of this is a complex UI component that has many child components that need to share state.
+Treble allows this to easily be done with it's Scoped Global State feature.
+Setup is similar to setting up global state for the app, with a couple extra steps.

-## Create Treble Store
+## Create Store
 Create a `Store.js` file in the desired component folder structure.
+Unlike our initial Store setup we will add the options parameter to this one.
 Example below.

 ```javascript
 //scoped store